kubernetes-sigs/gateway-api/geps/gep-713/index.md

 !!! danger
     This pattern is so far agreed upon only by Gateway API implementers who were in need of an immediate solution and didn't want all their solutions to be completely different and disparate, but does not have wide agreement or review from the rest of Kubernetes (particularly API Machinery).
     It is then conceivable that this problem domain gets a different solution in core in the future at which time this pattern might be considered obsoleted by that one.
-    When implementations have need of something that is not in the spec and free from the [requisites](#user-stories) for which this pattern has been primarily thought, they are encouraged to explore other means (e.g. trying to work their feature into the upstream spec) before considering introducing their own custom metaresources.
+    When implementations have need of something that is not in the spec and free from the [user stories](#user-stories) for which this pattern has been primarily thought, they are encouraged to explore other means (e.g. trying to work their feature into the upstream spec) before considering introducing their own custom metaresources.
     Examples of challenges associated with this pattern include the [Discoverability problem](#the-discoverability-problem) and the [Fanout status update problem](#fanout-status-update-problems).
-    Ultimately, any implementation that is considering using this guidance are strongly advised to check in with the community and share their use case before making a decision, so that they can better understand the potential implications of their decision.

 ## Overview and Concepts